-The goal of ICT infrastructure management is to use proven, repeatable processes.
-This is important to providing a stable operating environment for everyone using the technology.
+The goal of ICT infrastructure management is to use proven, repeatable processes to provide a stable operating environment for everyone using the technology.

 These processes help you decide which technology to adopt and maintain—and which to sunset.
 Use them throughout every product’s lifecycle: research, selection, introduction, maintenance, and sunsetting.